nd-crane/nd-crane.github.io/framework.md

 ### Installing Python

-Python is installed differently depending on the operating system on your computer.
+Python has become over the course of the last decade installed differently depending on the operating system on your computer.

-- **MacOS** Easist way is with [Homebrew].
+- **MacOS** Easiest way is with [Homebrew].
   ```
   $ brew install pyenv
   $ pyenv install 3.10.6